Tasnima123/DevOps-Course-Starter/README.md

 * `MONGO_PROTOCOL`= MongoDB protocol (e.g. 'mongodb+srv://')
 * `MONGO_COLLECTION`= MongoDB collection

-As this app is registered on Github for authentication, additition values are needed for .env:
+As this app is registered on Github for authentication, additition values are needed for .env.
+These values can be will be known after creating an [OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) on GitHub:
 * `client_id`
 * `client_secret`
 * `redirect_uri`

 The following variable is changed only during testing.
 This is to prevent the 'login_required' decorator from redirecting in tests.
 * `disable_login=False`

+In order to connect the app to the CosmosDB, the following variable needs to be passed in as an environment variable.
+This can be found through CLI or through the Azure Portal.
+* `CONNECTION_STRING`

 ## Running the App